© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

-You want to aim for conversation that adds value to YOU as well as others.
+You want to aim for a conversation that adds value to YOU as well as others.
 If you want to talk about yourself, fine – as long as you have interesting, great stories to tell.

 5) I saved the best one til last – a lack of passion.
 If you’re not passionate, you’re not alive.
 If you’re not alive, you’re not very engaging or energetic; you’re boring.
-Which means that less men will want to commit their life to you, and people will not find value in spending time with you.
+Which means that fewer men will want to commit their life to you, and people will not find value in spending time with you.
 If you want your phone to be buzzing at least sometimes and if you want men to pursue you – get passionate.
 Start giving yourself the gift of feeling alive.
 Imperfect, but alive.

-So, How Not to be Boring?
+So, How Not to be Boring in a Relationship?